chunkyen/rtmp-nginx-docker-lab/instructions/Lab01 Video Streaming using  RTMP with NGINX on Windows Server Container.md

 # LAB01 Deploying NGINX for video streaming using RTMP with Windows Container

-### Pre-requisites
+###  A) Pre-requisites

 **1 Windows Server 2019**

 You need a Windows Server 2019 as your container host.
 You will need internet access on the container host for the lab to work.

-_Note: The docker deployment steps should work mostly on Docker for Windows Desktop for Windows 10 with some tweaking.
-Also, do not follow the steps here to install docker.
+_Note: The lab guide should mostly work on Docker for Windows Desktop with some minor tweaking.
+If you are going to use this instead of Windows Server 2019, do not follow the steps below to install docker.
 Instead take a look at [Installing Docker for Windows](https://docs.docker.com/v17.09/docker-for-windows/install/)_

 Run the following powershell code on Windows Server 2019 to install the container feature
 > Install-WindowsFeature -Name Containers